polkadot-fellows/RFCs/text/000x-lowering-deposits-assethub.md

 }
 ```

-And looking back on the code we can find that the Uniques are defined in such a way:
+In the existing setup, the Uniques are defined with specific deposit values for different elements:

 ```rust
 parameter_types! {
 	pub const UniquesCollectionDeposit: Balance = UNITS / 10; // 1 / 10 UNIT deposit to create a collection